.avif)

 - Active Listening: Focus fully, paraphrase key points, and confirm understanding to avoid assumptions.

-- Clear and Concise Messages: Use simple language and structured context to maintain clear communication in workplace settings.
+- Clear and Concise Messages: Use simple language and structured context to maintain clarity.

-- Effective Non-Verbal Signals: Align tone, posture, and expression with intent to strengthen message delivery.
+- Effective Non-Verbal Signals: Align tone, posture, and expression with intent.

-- Empathy and Psychological Safety: Acknowledge emotions, encourage openness, and maintain respectful dialogue across roles.
+- Empathy and Psychological Safety: Acknowledge emotions, encourage openness, and maintain respectful dialogue.

 - Two-Way Feedback Loops: Ask clarifying questions, provide actionable feedback, and reinforce follow-ups.